We Asked a Filmmaker to Rank the MTV VMA ‘Best Editing’ Nominees

 What got you into editing or made you want to work in the film industry?

 Ever since I was young, I’ve been into watching films.
 I wanted to go further and discover the process of producing a film.
-In my teens I experimented with what’s known as “Machinima“, a cross between video games and cinema.
-That’s how I learnt the fundamentals of editing and shot composition.
+In my teens I experimented with what’s known as «Machinima,» a cross between videogames and cinema.
+That’s how I learned the fundamentals of editing and shot composition.

 Would you say music videos differ editorially from other types of film production, such as the commercials or documentaries that you have worked on?